designconcepts/iconcepts-round/README.md

 Use the icons in your project with this markup:

 ```
-<span class="icr icr-name"></span>
+<i class="icr icr-name"></i>
 ```

 In this example **name** is a placeholder for the icon you want to use.
-Visit our icon site (coming soon) to see all available icons and their class names.
+Visit our [icon site](https://designconcepts.github.io/iconcepts-round/) to see all available icons and their class names.

 ![Icons](src/images/icons.jpg)